daphnesmit/with-next-promise-tree-walker/README.md

 ## Usage
 See the `example` folder for a full fletched example on how to use this.

-Start of by creating a custom Higher Order Component that user PromiseCache and the getPromiseDataFromTree method:
+Start of by creating a custom Higher Order Component that uses PromiseCache and the getPromiseDataFromTree method:

 ```jsx
 import { NextPage, NextPageContext } from 'next';